nyu-ossd-s20/project-evaluation/facebook_folly.md

 Install the development environment for the project on your system.
 Describe the process that you needed to follow:

-1. how involved was the process? <br>
+1. How involved was the process? <br>
 Installing with Mac OS with Homebrew was fairly simple.
-1. how long it take you? <br>
+1. How long it take you? <br>
 Using Homebrew was slow but may be faster with other methods.
-1. did you need to install additional packages or libraries? <br>
+1. Did you need to install additional packages or libraries? <br>
 Homebrew automatically install them but process is different for diffrent OS.
-1. were you able to build the code following the instructions? <br>
+1. Were you able to build the code following the instructions? <br>
 I'm unfamiliar with how to use their components.
-1. did you need to look for additional help in installing the environment? <br>
+1. Did you need to look for additional help in installing the environment? <br>
 No
-1. any other comments? <br>
+1. Any other comments? <br>
 No